Troy Caupain

-Troy Caupain Jr. (born November 29, 1995) is an American professional basketball player for Pallacanestro Brescia of Lega Basket Serie A. He played college basketball for Cincinnati.
+Troy Wendel Caupain Jr. (born November 29, 1995) is an American professional basketball player for Pallacanestro Reggiana of the Italian Lega Basket Serie A (LBA).
+He played college basketball for Cincinnati.

 High school career

 Caupain attended Cosby High School and started on the basketball team as a sophomore, averaging 7 points per game.
 Moving to point guard, he scored 25.7 points per game and was named All-Metro as a junior.
 As a senior, he scored 26 points and pulled down 15.1 rebounds per game.
 Caupain was named All-Metro player of the year.

 College career

 In Caupain's freshman season at Cincinnati, he served as a backup to star Sean Kilpatrick and participated in the team's asphyxiating defense.
 As a sophomore, Caupain averaged 9.4 points and 3.6 assists per game.
 He was named Honorable Mention All-AAC.
 As a junior, he was named to the First Team All-AAC.
 Caupain led the team in scoring and assists with 13.0 points and 4.8 assists per game while contributing to a 22–11 season.

 Coming into his senior year, Cincinnati was picked to win the AAC regular season title and Caupain was voted as AAC Preseason Co-Player of the Year.
 He averaged 10.5 points, 4.6 rebounds and 4.4 assists in 2016–17, finishing sixth in Division 1 with a 3.36-to-1 assist to turnover ratio.
 Caupain was named first team NABC All-District 25 and Second Team All-AAC.
-He helped lead the Bearcats to a 30–6 record and the university’s seventh consecutive NCAA Tournament appearance.
+He helped lead the Bearcats to a 30–6 record and the university's seventh consecutive NCAA Tournament appearance.
 In his career, he had a school-record 515 assists and scored 1,317 points, tying Cashmere Wright for 22nd place on the school all-time scoring list.